Standard Form of Contract and Public Service Delivery

 In general, where a consumer like you and me enters into various contracts every day or so, we generally sign the SFC and do not read all the terms and conditions mentioned in such a contract.
 Even if we do so, we are not in a position to understand it from word to word, so it becomes difficult to protect the weaker party to a contract i.e. consumer.
 But it becomes of paramount importance to solve such problems wisely for better evolution or framing of the laws.

-Thus the fundamental right to negotiate is affected and is in dispute with this type of arrangements.
-Popularly these type of contracts is known as adhesion or boilerplate kind of contract.
-Most common instances of this type of contracts are, signing up for your e-mail, social networking sites, insurance contracts, each time a person travels by air, bus or train, buys a car, takes clothes to a dry cleaner, buys household goods, or even in some cases, takes the lease of a house or flat, a standard form contract, devised by the supplier, will be provided which the individual must either accept in whole, or, go without.
+Thus the fundamental right to negotiate is affected and is in dispute with this type of arrangement.
+Popularly this type of contract is known as adhesion or boilerplate kind of contract.
+Most common instances of this type of contract are, signing up for your e-mail, social networking sites, insurance contracts, each time a person travels by air, bus or train, buys a car, takes clothes to a dry cleaner, buys household goods, or even in some cases, takes the lease of a house or flat, a standard form contract, devised by the supplier, will be provided which the individual must either accept in whole or, go without.

 Therefore, it would be more rational to regard the relationship which arises not as one of contract but as one of status, as the contracting party has the status of a consumer and no rights as a contracting party.

 Legality of Standard form of Contracts